BCBS - Komisja Nadzoru Finansowego

 The Basel Committee on Banking Supervision provides a forum for close cooperation between member countries in the field of banking supervisory issues.
 However, the Committee does not operate as a supranational supervisory authority, nor are its guidelines legally binding.
 The Committee drafts technical standards, guidelines and recommendations concerning best practices in the expectation that individual supervisory authorities will take the necessary steps to introduce them into national legal systems in the best possible way.

-• the Policy Development Group
+• the Policy and Standards Group,

-• the Basel Consultative Group
+• the Basel Consultative Group.